Comparing Two Proxy Methods for Causal Identification: Proximal Causal Learning via Bridge Equations

 \begin{assumption}[Completeness] For each \(a \in \mathcal{A}\) and \(g\) square-integrable, \end{assumption}

 \begin{assumption}[Solution to Bridge Equation] For each \(a \in \mathcal{A}\), there exists \(h(w,a,y)\) such that {

 } \end{assumption}

-It is important to emphasize that while this approach identifies the interventional distribution \(f_{Y(a)}(y)\), it does not, in general, identify factors of the full law of hidden and observed variables—for instance, the conditional distribution \(f_{Y \mid U,A}(y \mid u, a)\) or the marginal distribution \(f_U(u)\) of the unobserved variable.
-This stands in subtle contrast to the array decomposition approach discussed in Section~\ref{sec:3}.
+It is important to emphasize that while this approach identifies the interventional distribution \(f_{Y(a)}(y)\), it does not, in general, identify functionals that depend on $U$—for instance, the conditional distribution \(f_{Y \mid U,A}(y \mid u, a)\) or the marginal distribution \(f_U(u)\) of the unobserved variable.
+This stands in contrast to the array decomposition approach discussed in Section~\ref{sec:3}.

-\subsubsection{Completeness Conditions}
+\subsection{Completeness Conditions}

-Assumption~\ref{assump:completeness1} generalizes the linear algebra notion of linear independence.
-In discrete models, Assumption~\ref{assump:completeness1} means that, for each \(a \in \mathcal{A}\), the conditional laws $f_{Z \mid U, a}(z \mid u, a)$ span linearly independent directions across different values of $U$.
+Assumption~\ref{assump:completeness1} is a generalized notion of linear independence in finite-dimensional vector spaces.
 To illustrate this idea, suppose for the time being that the model depicted in Figure~\ref{fig:2} is fully discrete.
-Define for each \(a \in \mathcal{A}\), where columns are distribution vectors of the form
+Then, Assumption~\ref{assump:completeness1} means that the conditional distributions in $\{f_{Z \mid U, A}(z \mid u, a): u \in \mathcal{U}\}$ are a finite set of linearly independent vectors for each \(a \in \mathcal{A}\).
+By Bayes' rule, this is equivalent to linear independence of distributional vectors in $\{f_{U \mid Z, A}(u \mid z, a): u \in \mathcal{U}\}$ for each \(a \in \mathcal{A}\).